CaViCcHi/CvCSlider/README.md

 =============

 This is a very simple Slider for jQuery, can be used in the page as many times as it is required.
+It is now safe to use it everywhere in conjunction with any other javascript framework (moved from $ to jQuery)

 Usage
 -------